Thepuppetqueen57/Basket/README.md

  Basically kotlin is java but better

 # Why no jar
- Because kotlinc is dumb for me and idk how to fix it
+ Because the kotlin compiler is dumb for me and idk how to fix it

 # Credits
  Credits to me for making the program